 Existing roads will not normally be adopted unless they are brought up to current standards by the owners of the road.
-This may for example necessitate works to the road surface, footways, surface water sewers, gullies and lighting or any of these features.
+This may for example necessitate works to road surface, footways, surface water sewers, gullies and lighting or any of these features.
+For more details on the adoption procedures see the NRDG.

-G2.11 If within new development there are areas likely to lead to higher concentrations of vulnerable road users, (such as in and around new residential; schools; shopping areas; community facilities; and health facilities) the maximum design speed for new roads will be 20mph.
+G2.10 If within new development there are areas likely to lead to higher concentrations of vulnerable road users, (such as in and around new residential; schools; shopping areas; community facilities; and health facilities) the maximum design speed for new roads will be 20mph.